tjizep/treestore/README.md

  10. STL like internal data structures for index and collumn storage

- 11. No NULL storage format i.e. no extra bit for NULL values
+ 11. No NULL storage format i.e .no extra bit for NULL values

  12. Very Efficient sparse collumn storage due to 11 and differencial encoding

+ 13. High perfromance usually more than 200% on tpc-h (HammerDB)

 Building
 --------